-5 Spring 2020 Runway Trends From Milan Fashion Week To Have On Your Radar Now
+The Only 5 Spring Trends To Know From Milan Fashion Week

 Milan Fashion Week is a short five days, but in that time, editors and influencers alike find themselves running to every corner of the city to take in the latest looks from some of the buzziest design houses — Prada, Gucci, and Bottega Veneta to name a few.
 It’s a city where accessories shine — Italy is known for its leather — but there were a number of notable runway trends from Milan Fashion Week Spring/Summer 2020 that go beyond just a cute shoe or the next It-bag.